What to do with grandchildren in South East England and London

 It can be difficult for grandparents to entertain the grandchildren during the summer holidays and it is easy to be stumped for ideas.

-This is especially true when the grandparents suffer with mobility problems and need walk in showers around the home as it is easy to think that going out for the day is ruled out.
+This is especially true when the grandparents suffer with mobility problems and need walk in showers and baths around the home as it is easy to think that going out for the day is ruled out.
 However, this is not the case and there are lots of accessible activities grandparents can do with their grandchildren.

 This guide focuses on some of the most accessible and best attractions to visit and activities to do with grandchildren in South East England and London.